BANADDA/pol-web-app/README.md

 ## 🚀 About Polaris AI Studio

 Polaris AI Studio is a comprehensive AI development platform that empowers developers, researchers, and businesses to harness the power of artificial intelligence.
-With an intuitive interface and powerful capabilities, Polaris AI Studio makes advanced AI accessible to everyone.
+With an intuitive interface and powerful capabilities, Polaris AI Studio makes advanced AI accessible to everyone

 ![Polaris AI Studio Interface](assets/screenshot.png)